-> "A Plea for the Highlands of Scotland: university reform in the early 20th century," chapter 9 in David Seth Preston (ed.), The Idea of Education, part of the At the Interface/Probing the Boundaries series (Rodopi: Amsterdam and New York, 2004), 141-158.
+"A Plea for the Highlands of Scotland: university reform in the early 20th century," chapter 9 in David Seth Preston (ed.), Contemporary Issues In Education, part of the At the Interface/Probing the Boundaries series (Rodopi: Amsterdam and New York, 2004), 141-158.

 "Women's Higher Education in Late Victorian Society: A Comparative Study of Improvement, Enlightenment, and Marriage," Michigan Academician (March 2002).